jimtyhurst/git-10-commands/part_01-intro.md

 _Before_ working through the main part of this tutorial, you will:

 1. Install Git on a machine that you can use for this tutorial.
 Working through the exercises during the tutorial, rather than just reading the material, will improve your retention significantly.
-2. Have an account on [GitHub](https://github.com/), a free Git repository cloud service
+2. Have an account on [GitHub](https://github.com/), a free Git repository cloud service.

 ## Disclaimers {#disclaimers}